malko/stuback/README.md

 		// this is not used at this time but reserved for future use.
 		tampered: {}

-		// You can set response headers to add to any response done via stuback for this specific host.
+		// You can set response headers to add to any stuback response for this specific host.
-		// They will be applied first in any cases and falsy values will result in header removal.
+		// They will be applied first in any cases, falsy values will result in header removal.
 		responseHeaders: { // list of headers to add to proxyed response, will be removed if falsy 'X-stuback-custom': 'stubacked'
 		}